 We can observe in Table 8.1 that, except for some of the predictors that obtain very low absolute values (< 0.10), the four quality metrics are consistent with each other.
-This consistency is evidenced by the way the predictors correlate with the different metrics: some of the predictors obtain the correct correlations in every situation, that is, positive correlation with direct metrics and negative correlation with the inverse metric (like the clarity predictor), while other predictors obtain opposite values for all the metrics, that is, positive correlations with the inverse metric and negative correlations.
+This consistency is evidenced by the way the predictors correlate with the different metrics: some of the predictors obtain the correct correlations in every situation, that is, positive correlation with direct metrics and negative correlation with the inverse metric (like the clarity predictor), while other predictors obtain opposite values for all the metrics, that is, positive correlations with the inverse metric and negative correlations with direct metrics (such as the profile level trust predictor).